-The first and oldest church burial ground in New Jersey and Jersey City was founded by the members of the former Dutch Reformed Church (now Old Bergen Church) in the colonial settlement established by the Dutch West India Company on the west side of the Hudson River.
-The graveyard was south of the present-day Vroom Street near Tuers Avenue adjacent to a small building used for religious services from 1662 to 1680.
+The Old Bergen Church Cemetery, New Jersey's and Jersey City's first and oldest church burial ground, was founded by the former Dutch Reformed Church (now Old Bergen Church) in the colonial settlement established by the Dutch West India Company.
+The original graveyard, south of the present-day Vroom Street near Tuers Avenue, was adjacent to a small building used for religious services from 1662 to 1680.
 The first recorded burial by the congregation took place in 1668.

-The Old Bergen Church Cemetery that we currently see along the east side of Bergen Avenue is an extension of the older burial grounds.
-According to the background provided by historian Daniel Van Winkle, a second burial ground was later developed at the southwest corner of Bergen and Vroom.
-Here previously stood the Octagonal church that served the Dutch Reformed congregation from 1680 to 1773, when it was razed for a second church, and then replaced by the third and present-day church at Bergen Avenue and Highland Avenue in 1841.
+The Old Bergen Church Cemetery, now along the east side of Bergen Avenue, developed from the extension of the older burial grounds.
+According to the background provided by historian Daniel Van Winkle, a second burial ground later developed at the southwest corner of Bergen and Vroom.
+Here stood the iconic Octagonal-shaped church that served the Dutch Reformed congregation from 1680 to 177.
+The church was razed for a second church and replaced by the third and present-day church at Bergen Avenue and Highland Avenue in 1841.

 When passing the cemetery, one notices that the grave markers face east away from Bergen Avenue, a position for the souls of the dead said to be in keeping with preparation for the coming of the Day of Judgment.

 Controversy over the church’s burial grounds on the southwest corner of Bergen Avenue and Vroom Street appeared in the local papers when the property was sold for commercial development in 1922.
 Church authorities offered to settle with plot holders for the re-interment of family members at Bay View Cemetery.
 In 1926, the widening of Bergen Avenue resulted in the displacement of some of the grave plots along the avenue.
 The remains of many were moved to Arlington Cemetery in North Arlington, NJ.